DaveVoorhis/Wrapd/docs/tutorial.md

 The generated query methods can be invoked within a database transaction.

-For example, the tutorial application invokes the following in *app/src/main/java/org/reldb/myproject/app/App.java*:
+For example, the tutorial application invokes the following methods, in *app/src/main/java/org/reldb/myproject/app/App.java*:

 ```java
 // Clear table